iryoku/smaa/README.md

 SMAA: Subpixel Morphological Antialiasing
 =========================================

-**NOTE THAT SMAA DEVELOPMENT IS IN PROGRESS, WITH MOST FEATURES STILL MISSING.**
+**NOTE THAT SMAA DEVELOPMENT IS IN PROGRESS, WITH SOME FEATURES STILL MISSING.**

 SMAA is a very efficient GPU-based MLAA implementation, capable of handling subpixel features seamlessly, and featuring an advanced pattern detection & handling mechanism.